eggnogdev/sudokgo/PRIVACY.md

 In the case that you do sign up for online functionality, the following will be collected:
 - account information
-  - generated account ID
-  - time of creation
+  - date & time of creation
-  - time of last update
+  - date & time of last update
   - display name
   - email